Deep Joint Source-Channel Coding for Semantic Communications: Other Applications of DeepJSCC

 \subsection{DeepJSCC for Effective/Pragmatic Communications}

-In \cite{tungEffectiveCommunicationsJoint2021}, a new class of communication problems, called \textit{effective/pragmatic communications}, that generalize the JSCC/ semantic communication problem, was introduced.
+In \cite{tungEffectiveCommunicationsJoint2021}, a new class of communication problems, called \textit{effective/pragmatic communications}, that generalize the JSCC/ semantic communication problem, is introduced.
 An example is provided by considering an agent interacting with its environment through actions it takes.
-However, the agent does not see the environment state, and relies on a remote controller for its actions.
+The agent does not observe the environment state, and relies on a remote controller for its actions.
 The controller can see the state perfectly, but has a noisy communication channel with limited bandwidth to communicate with the agent to help it take the right actions.
 In the framework proposed in \cite{tungEffectiveCommunicationsJoint2021}, the communication channel is considered as part of the environment dynamics, and the transmitted messages are treated as the actions taken by the controller.
-As a result, we obtain a multi-agent system, where the agents learn not only to collaborate with each other but also to communicate to accomplish the goal more efficiently.
-They show via examples that the joint policy learned using the proposed framework is superior to optimizing the environment and communication actions separately.
-By optimizing the objective of the task directly, the learned codewords transmitted by the controller show adaptivity to the underlying task, e.g., actions that are likely to lead to similar changes in the system state are mapped to similar codewords.
+As a result, we obtain a multi-agent system, where the agents learn not only to collaborate with each other but also to communicate to accomplish their goal more efficiently.
+The authors show, via examples, that the joint policy learned using the proposed framework is superior to optimizing the actions within the environment and communication actions separately.
+By optimizing the objective of the task directly, the learned codewords transmitted by the controller show adaptivity to the underlying task, e.g., actions that are likely to lead to similar changes in the agent's state are mapped to similar codewords.